-The stereolithography 3D printing technology is expensive when compared to fused deposition modeling.
+The stereolithography technology comes with a higher 3D printing cost compared to fused deposition modeling.
 SLA resins have a high cost and a lot of it goes to waste as support structures and as leftover residue.
 SLA 3D printers themselves are costly as well, because of the high quality and precision of their components.

 SLA printed parts cannot be used right after they are printed.
 Instead, you are required to do significant amounts of post-processing in the SLA printing process.

-You have to remove support structures, remove excess resin from the part and then cure the photosensitive polymers in the part with ultraviolet light from a UV oven.
+You have to remove support structures, remove excess resin from the part and then cure the photosensitive polymers in the part with a UV light source like a UV curing station.
 This consumes extra time and resources and increases the lead time of SLA parts.
 This can form a hindrance when it comes to creating functional prototypes in rapid prototyping.

 Even though SLA 3D printing technology was one of the earliest 3D printing methods, it certainly is not the easiest to use.
 Unlike FDM 3D printers, SLA 3D printers require a certain level of training and expertise to operate them.
 You also need to take special care while handling raw SLA material and the final SLA parts before curing.

 The resin material used with stereolithography is highly susceptible to ultraviolet light.
 Typical resin is also unsuitable for structural components due to its limited mechanical strength.
 Both factors limit the durability of SLA printed components, making them generally unsuitable for outdoor applications.